 What to Know Before You Go

-Because confirmed data on MUD's current hours, pricing, and menu is not available in our verified record, the practical guidance here stays structural.
+Because the record does not include a menu, the practical guidance here stays structural.
 E 9th St between Second and First Avenues is walkable from the L train at First Avenue and the 6 train at Astor Place.
 The East Village reads differently by time of day: quieter before 9am on weekdays, denser on weekend mornings when brunch culture fills the surrounding blocks.
 A neighbourhood cafe at this address is most likely to reflect the morning-through-early-afternoon pattern typical of East Village independents, though visitors should confirm current hours before making a special trip.
-No reservation infrastructure is expected at a venue of this type.
 Walk-in access is the format.

 Quick reference: 307 E 9th St, East Village, Manhattan.
 Nearest transit: L at First Ave, 6 at Astor Place.
 Walk-in format.
 Confirm hours before visiting.